NREL/EnergyPlus/design/FY2020/NFP-EnhancedOutdoorAirReporting.md

 - Provide outputs at standard air density.

-An issue was started to gather futher input on this topic:
+An issue was started to gather further input on this topic:

 https://github.com/NREL/EnergyPlus/issues/5298